apache/seatunnel/docs/en/configuration/filter-plugins/Grok.md

 ##### patterns_dir [string]

 The directory of pattern files.
-Waterdrop ships by default with a bunch of [patterns]([grok-patterns文件](https://github.com/InterestingLab/waterdrop/tree/master/plugins/grok/files/grok-patterns)), so you don’t necessarily need to define this yourself unless you are adding additional patterns.
+Waterdrop ships by default with a bunch of [patterns]([grok-patterns文件](https://github.com/InterestingLab/waterdrop/tree/master/plugins/grok/files/grok-patterns)), so you don’t necessarily need to configure this unless you want to add additional patterns.

 ##### source_field [string]